 Tips To Make Everyone’s Life Better

-A small gift or buying a meal can help make your stay or ride more tolerable for the other person.
+A small gift or offering to buy a meal, coffee, or drink, can help make the inconvenience a little bet for the other person.

 Option 2: Walking

-On a visit to New Orleans, I took Amtrak’s train, The City of New Orleans from Chicago.
-After we arrived, I stepped out of the train station and entered my hotel into GPS, started some tunes, and started to walk to my hotel.
+A few years ago, I took Amtrak’s train, The City of New Orleans, from Chicago to visit New Orleans.
+After arriving, I stepped out of the train station and entered my hotel into GPS, turned on some tunes, and started to walk to my hotel.

 I was almost to The Hotel Daulphine when I noticed a restaurant I wanted to visit, Killer Po-boy.
-Granted, I could have found Killer by using Google Maps or other means, but seeing Killer on my way to the hotel sealed the deal for me.
+Granted, I could have found Killer by using Google Maps or other means, but seeing Killer on my way to the hotel sealed the deal for me and made it easy to find when I went to eat.

-Before long, I had a Cheese Omelet (with bacon) Po-boy in front of me with a little Crystal Hot Sause on top and a cold brew.
-Instead of wasting time in my hotel trying to decide where to eat, I was able to make a quicker decision.
+Before long, I had a Cheese Omelet (with bacon) Po-boy in front of me with a little Crystal Hot Sause on top and a cold brew to finish the deal.
+Instead of wasting time in my hotel trying to decide where to eat, I could make a decision quicker.

-By you keep your eyes open, you may find a great “hole in the wall” you might miss when you get a ride.
+By keeping your eyes open, you may find a great “hole in the wall” you might miss when you get a ride.

 Side note: Killer Po-Boy’s Cheese Omelets is an excellent choice, their menu (just in case).